Real Conversation English Practice |

 1. EngVarta — Best for Daily Practice with Trained English Experts

 EngVarta connects you with trained English-speaking experts for real one-on-one phone conversations.
-You open the app, tap call, and get connected to a live expert within seconds.
+You open the app, tap call, and get connected to a live expert in minutes.
 You talk about any topic — work situations, interview preparation, daily conversations, opinions — and the expert corrects you naturally during the conversation.
 No scripts.
 No AI.
-No video (audio-only, which actually reduces anxiety for beginners).
+No video (voice-only, which actually reduces anxiety for beginners).
 Over 2 million+ learners have used EngVarta to build real speaking confidence.

-• How it works : Open the app, tap call, get connected to a trained English expert within seconds for a real conversation
+• How it works : Open the app, tap call, get connected to a trained English expert in minutes for a real conversation

 • Practice frequency : Daily sessions available — this is the single biggest advantage over every other real-person app